ryanjclark/ryanjclark.github.io/index.markdown

 ---

 ## Profile
-Senior DevOps Engineer with expertise in microservice design, automating deployments, monitoring services, and supporting machine learning.
+Amsterdam-based Senior DevOps Engineer with expertise in microservice design, automating deployments, monitoring services, and creating AI applications.

 ## Experience

 ### Fetch (Unicorn mobile app) — 2021-Present
+**>AI and Foundational Models**
+- Created batch job framework for mass refactors of our codebases using foundational models; saves hundreds of engineering hours (few-shot prompting, retrieval-augmented generation).
+- Designed penetration testing framework that detects newly created public IP addresses and uses a foundational model to enrich them by retrieving OpenAPI routes, gateway proxy routes, and deployment metadata (AI as a judge, AWS Lambda).
+- Created the company’s first Model Context Protocol servers that wrap internal tools.
+Allows developers to easily interact with tooling through human language (Typescript).

 **> DevOps**
 - Core maintainer of a bespoke Terraform deploy tool responsible for 1000 deploys per week across hundreds of services (Golang); participate in DevOps support of 200 engineers [CICD, troubleshooting].
 - Improved velocity of machine learning engineers by using Helm charts and Karpenter to spin up/down GPU nodes as needed to serve models.
 Docker mirror was added to reduce image pull time; cut model deployment time by 70%.